-When development has to be located in flood risk areas:
+In applying the Sequential Test, where development has to be located in flood risk areas, it should be demonstrated that:

-- It will be safe and not increase flood risk elsewhere; - It will reduce the risk where possible and take into account climate change; - Safe access and egress from the development must be provided during the 100-year plus climate change event, from any source of flooding; - A sequential approach to development layout should be undertaken with the highest vulnerability development located in areas at lowest risk within the site; and - Flood mitigation measures should be as set out in the Level 1 Strategic Flood Risk Assessment (SFRA)(15).
+- It will be safe and not increase flood risk elsewhere; - e.
+It will reduce the risk where possible and take into account climate change; - Safe access and egress from the development will be provided during the 100-year plus climate change event, from any source of flooding; - A sequential approach to development layout will be undertaken with the highest vulnerability development located in areas at lowest risk within the site; and - h.
+Flood mitigation measures will be as set out in the Level 1 SFRA, or any future SFRA.

-Evidence provided within the Level 1 SFRA should be used to apply the Sequential Test as well as provide evidence to show that other reasonably available sites have been adequately considered.
+Evidence provided within the Level 1 SFRA should be used to apply the sequential test as well as provide evidence to show that other reasonably available sites appropriate for the proposed development have been adequately considered.